mdolab/pyoptsparse/doc/optimizers/Egor.rst

    pip install egobox

+Egor uses `bayesian optimization <https://en.wikipedia.org/wiki/Bayesian_optimization>`_ techniques well-suited to find the global optimum of an expansive-to-evaluate black-box function.
+Basically, it uses a surrogate model to approximate the objective function and an infill criterion (aka acquisition function) to guide the search for the optimum.

 The pyOptSparse wrapper is derivative-free and targets single-objective, bounded, continuous design spaces.
 Constraint values are passed to Egor with the pyOptSparse constraint convention transformed to :math:`c(x) \le 0`.